bsc-pm-ompss-at-fpga/distributed_Cholesky/README.md

 $$\frac{d*(d+1)}{4} + d+1 - \frac{d+1}{4}$$

 Now, we can go for the final formula when $d > n$.
-Lets go back some steps with the summatory:
+Lets go back some steps with the summation:

 $$(\sum_{i=0}^{d} i/2+1) - (\sum_{i=0}^{d-n} i+1)$$